gyxxyg/yongxinguo/_pages/cv.md

 ### Education
 * B.E. in College of Software, Nankai University, 2016-2020.
-* Ph.D student in School of Science and Engineering, The Chinese University of HongKong, Shenzhen, 2020-2025.
+* Ph.D in School of Science and Engineering, The Chinese University of HongKong, Shenzhen, 2020-2025.

 ### Work Experience
 * Research intern, Tencent PCG, Mar 2024-Nov 2024.